-CONTENTS
+TABLE OF CONTENTS

-INTRODUCTION X
+Introduction 1

-Assessment of Effectiveness of Current Plan X
+Assessment of Effectiveness of Current Plan 1

-VISION STATEMENT X
+VISION STATEMENT 2

-PUBLIC PARTICIPATION SUMMARY X
+Public Participation Summary 4

-REGIONAL COORDINATION PLAN X
+REGIONAL COORDINATION PLAN 5

 TOPIC AREA BACKGROUND, TRENDS, AND ANALYSIS AND GOALS, POLICIES,

-STRATEGIES, IMPEMENTATION RESPONSBILITY AND STATUS X
+STRATEGIES, IMPEMENTATION RESPONSBILITY AND STATUS 9

-1. History and Archaeological Resources X
+1. History and Archaeological Resources 9

-2. Natural Resources (includes water, agriculture and forest resources) X
+2. Natural Resources (includes water, agriculture and forest resources) 25

-3. Population and Demographics X
+3. Population & Demographics 53

-4. Economy X
+4. Economy 63

-5. Housing X
+5. Housing 75

-6. Transportation X
+6. Transportation 84

-7. Public Facilities, Services and Recreation X
+7. Public Facilities, Services and Recreation 112

-8. Fiscal Capacity and Capital Investment Plan
+8. Municipal Finances & Capital Investment Plan 154

 9. Existing Land Use

-FUTURE LAND USE PLAN X
+FUTURE LAND USE PLAN 169

-APPENDIX X
+Appendix 179

-The citizens of Poland adopted a Comprehensive Plan in 1991, made minor amendments in 2000 and adopted a revised inventory and analysis section in 2007.
+The citizens of Poland adopted a Comprehensive Plan in 1991, made minor amendments in 2000, and adopted a revised inventory and analysis section in 2007.
 In 2021, the Comprehensive Plan Committee again updated the plan.
 This updated plan presents information on community trends and characteristics over the past 10 years and what is expected to occur over the next 10 years.
 Public input was sought and used to guide the update of the Comprehensive Plan pursuant to 30-A M.R.S.A. §4324.
 Due to the COVID pandemic, in person public input was constrained.
-Still, the Comprehensive Plan Committee sought and obtained public input through two online surveys which had a high response rate, two virtual public input sessions, and finally, once COVID restrictions had eased, an in person public input session.
+Still, the Comprehensive Plan Committee sought and obtained public input through two online surveys which had a high response rate, two virtual public input sessions, and, once COVID restrictions had eased, an in person public input session.
 The data collected during all of these events was used to shape the vision and goals, strategies, and policies sections of the updated plan.